buildfail/Drawflow/README.md

 </body>
 </html>
 ```
-See the documentation below for more options on how to add/remove Nodes, customize them, and add connections.
+See the documentation below for more options on how to add/remove Nodes, customize options, add connections, and more.

 ## Installation
 Download or clone repository and copy the dist folder, CDN option Or npm.